OG-Open-Source/SDCL/sdcl_en.md

 # Invalid: Mixing expanded and compact forms
 # mixed_form_example: { key1: "value1"
 #   key2: "value2" }

+# --- Front Matter Example ---
+# The following shows how SDCL can be used as a front matter in a document.
+# The content between the '---' lines is valid SDCL.
+---
+title: "My Document"
+date: 2025-06-10
+tags: [ "tech" "specs" "sdcl" ]
+---
+# This part of the document is not parsed by the SDCL parser.
 ```

 ## 6. Conclusion